 When there are more than two entries for the same author, repeat the author’s name in subsequent entries.
 The MLA and many authors use a long dash in place of the author’s name when it occurs a second time; replace all these dashes with the author’s name.

-Do not permit authors to state that an entry is for a forthcoming article; highlight these occurrences with a comment in your Word version of the article, and the General Editor will decide what to do about them.
+Do not permit authors to cite a forthcoming article; highlight this with a comment in your Word version of the article, and the General Editor will decide what to do about them.

 Hyperlinks, links, web addresses, and URLs are the same thing.
 Hyperlinks to other articles within the Encyclopedia are always encouraged.
 Some authors are overly eager to include hyperlinks and will ask for a hyperlink for every occurrence of the term, but you must check to see that there is normally only one link per term, usually upon the term’s first occurrence in the body of the article.
 An exception would be when two links go to the same place but for different reasons, as when a link occurs to explain what the technical word field means, and then later there is a link to the same place to tell the reader that this is where to look for a discussion of the controversy about the relationship between spacetime and its fields,